API Documentation

 Endpoint: /api/releases

 Description: Returns a paginated envelope of releases.
-Always sorted by last_modified (desc), then release_date.
+Sorted by last_modified (desc) by default, or by release_date (desc) when specified via the sort parameter.
 Supports filtering, full-text style partial search (simple ILIKE %q%) and page-based navigation.
 All collection responses are wrapped; a single-item lookup via release_item_id returns just the object (legacy compatibility) without the envelope.

 Parameters